zerospiel/docs/docs/admin-installation.md

 ## Confirming the deployment

+> NOTE:
+> After running the helm install command, please wait 5 to 10 minutes for the deployment to stabilize.

 To understand whether installation is complete, start by making sure all pods are ready in the `kcm-system` namespace.
-There should be 17:
+There should be 17 pod entries:

 ```shell
 kubectl get pods -n kcm-system